The Martinborough Fair

 Applications for the Fairs open on the 1st October each year.

-From 1 November on-wards ALL remaining sites are open for general allocation.
+After the opening month, ALL remaining sites are open for general allocation.

 While every effort is made to accommodate stallholder needs and site requirements, the Fair organisers reserve the right to make site allocation changes as required, in order to best serve the interests of the Fair.